 Note: coconut water vinegar, which is used in this recipe, is very similar in flavor to rice vinegar (you could substitute apple cider vinegar, but it wouldn’t quite taste the same), so it’s fabulous for replicating Asian flavors.
-Coconut Secret brand is available at Whole Foods and Amazon and Tropical Traditions also sell it.
+Coconut Secret brand is available at Whole Foods and Amazon and Tropical Traditions also sells it.

 - 1 small head of cauliflower (4-5 cups riced)

-- 4-5 slices of Fresh Ginger (~1” diameter and 1/8” thick)
+- 4-5 slices of fresh ginger (~1” diameter and 1/8” thick)

-- 3 cloves Fresh Garlic, crushed
+- 3 cloves garlic, crushed

-- 1 Tbsp Coconut Vinegar
+- 1 Tbsp coconut vinegar

-- 1 Tbsp chives, chopped (or use a good quality Dried Chives)
+- 1 Tbsp fresh chives, chopped

-- 1/8 tsp Salt, to taste
+- 1/8 tsp salt, to taste

-2. Heat tallow and ginger slices in a large frying pan or Wok over medium-high heat until fragrant and ginger has browned.
+- Heat tallow and ginger slices in a large frying pan or Wok over medium-high heat until fragrant and ginger has browned.

-3. Remove ginger slices.
+- Remove ginger slices.
 Add cauliflower and garlic to the oil and cook, stirring frequently until cauliflower is cooked al dente (about 7-8 minutes).

-4. Stir in vinegar, chives and salt.
+- Stir in vinegar, chives and salt.
 Enjoy!